 March 30 - The Insurance Department issued BULLETIN 2020-8, urging all North Dakota insurers, producers, adjusters, and other persons licensed and authorized to transact business in North Dakota to provide flexibility and possible relief from certain insurance requirements to consumers and businesses that have been impacted by COVID-19.
 That relief may include, but is not limited to, extension of premium deadlines, extension of grace periods, additional time before non-renewals or cancellations become effective, waiver of fees, penalties or other charges and development of payment plan options.
 The bulletin indicates that any relief offered to consumers will not be considered unfairly discriminatory or a rebate if the relief is focused on providing additional customer protections and is reasonably applied to all insureds impacted by the public health crisis.
 The bulletin does not distinguish between admitted and nonadmitted business.

-March 30 - The Department of Insurance (DOI) issued BULLETIN 2020-07, ordering insurers to provide their insureds with at least a 60-day grace period to pay insurance premiums so that insurance policies are not canceled for nonpayment of premium during the state of emergency.
+March 30 (rescinded October 2, 2020) - The Department of Insurance (DOI) issued BULLETIN 2020-07, ordering insurers to provide their insureds with at least a 60-day grace period to pay insurance premiums so that insurance policies are not canceled for nonpayment of premium during the state of emergency.
 This means insurers should offer payment accommodations, such as allowing consumers to defer payments at no cost, extending payment due dates, or waiving late or reinstatement fees, where consumers are unable to make timely payments of premium or fees due to COVID-19-related disruptions.
 Nothing in the bulletin should be construed as prohibiting an insurer from cancelling or nonrenewing a policy for any lawful reason other than nonpayment of premium.
 The bulletin expires upon the expiration of the state of emergency declared by Governor DeWine on March 9, 2020 and pertains to all insurers providing property and casualty, life, and long-term care insurance policies (“policies”) in the State of Ohio.